EliteGreyIT67/Florida-Animal-Cruelty-Case-Tracker/README.md

         appId: "..."
       };
       ```
-    - This project is designed to work with environment variables provided by a host (like the one you're using).
-You would typically place this config in a secure file or environment variable.
-For simple local testing, you can modify the `index.html` script section to use your config directly, but **do not commit your keys to a public repository.**
+    - This project is designed to work with environment variables provided by a host.
+For local testing, you must replace the placeholder `firebaseConfig` in `index.html` with your actual config object. **Do not commit your keys to a public repository.**

 3.  **Enable Firestore:**
     - In the Firebase console, go to the **Firestore Database** section.
     - Click **Create database**.
     - Start in **test mode** for easy local development.
 This will allow open read/write access. **For a production application, you must set up proper security rules.**
-    - The application is designed to automatically seed the database with initial data on the first run if the `cases` collection is empty.
+    - The application is designed to be user-driven and will start with an empty database.

 4.  **Run the Application:**
     - Since this is a vanilla HTML/JS project, you can open the `index.html` file directly in your browser.
 For best results and to avoid CORS issues with modules, it's recommended to use a simple local server.
 If you have Python installed: